About the Wait List

 You are being offered a place on Cornell’s wait list because, given enrollment limitations, we cannot offer you admission at this time.
 Keeping your name on our wait list will give you the opportunity to keep your application active until we determine whether sufficient numbers of currently accepted applicants will enroll.
-If spaces still remain after the May 1 reply date, we may be able to extend an offer of admission to you.
+If spaces still remain as we approach and after the May 2 reply date, we may be able to extend an offer of admission to you.

 What are the chances of being selected from the wait list?

 We are not able to estimate your chances for admission at this time.
 However, over the past five years, an average of 4,500 applicants a year have confirmed a place on Cornell University’s wait list.
 During this time, we have admitted as many as 190 students (and as few as 24) from the wait list.
 Please keep in mind that no admission offers will be made until we know how many openings there will be and how many applicants have decided to remain on the wait list.
 As a reminder, Cornell’s wait list is managed college by college.